jsanchezl12/testWCAPI/README.md

-# testWCAPI
-Testing Whatsapp Cloud API
+# Testing Whatsapp Cloud API
+### testWCAPI

+This application is only for testing purposes of the Whatsapp Cloud API service.
+Any questions you may have please contact juans.sanchezlopez@gmail.com